puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 This output shows you one side of the conversation between the agent and master we discussed at the beginning of this quest.

-You can see that the Puppet agent loads the facts it needs to share the details of the system where its running with the Puppet master.
+You see that the Puppet agent loads the facts it needs to share the details of the system where it's running with the Puppet master.

-Next, you can see when the agent has received a catalog has because it lets you know as it caches a copy of the new catalog.
+Next, you see when the agent has received a catalog because it tells you when it caches a copy of the new catalog.
 (The Puppet agent can be configured to fail over to this cached catalog if it is unable to connect to the master.)

 Finally, the Puppet agent applies the catalog.
-Normally, you would see a list of all the changes made by the agent shown after this step.
-In this case, however, the Puppet master didn't find any Puppet code to apply to your agent node, and didn't make any changes (other than those involved in pluginsync) during this run.
+Normally after this step, you would see a list of all the changes made by the agent.
+In this case, however, the Puppet master didn't find any Puppet code to apply to your agent node, and it didn't make any changes (other than those involved in pluginsync) during this run.

 ## Classification